kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 LLS and NLLS problems are solved by *kmpfit* by using an iterative procedure.
 The fit routine attempts to find the minimum by doing a search.
-Each iteration gives an improved set of parameters and the sum of the squared residuals is calculated again. *kmpfit* is based on the C version of *mpfit* (created by Craig Markwardt) which uses the Marquardt-Levenberg algorithm to select the parameter values for the next iteration.
+Each iteration gives an improved set of parameters and the sum of the squared residuals is calculated again. *kmpfit* is based on the C version of *mpfit* which uses the Marquardt-Levenberg algorithm to select the parameter values for the next iteration.
+The Levenberg-Marquardt technique is a particular strategy for iteratively searching for the best fit.
 These iterations are repeated until a criterion is met.
 Criteria are set with parameters for the constructor of the *Fitter* object in *kmpfit* or with the appropriate attributes: